 Regorafenib and Methotrexate in Treating Participants with Recurrent or Metastatic Non-Small Cell Lung Cancer

-- Histologic or cytologic confirmed diagnosis of recurrent or metastatic non-squamous non-small cell lung cancer; adenosquamous is allowed provided the patient has confirmed adenocarcinoma component
+- Histologic or cytologic confirmed diagnosis of non-squamous non-small cell lung cancer that is recurrent or metastatic.; adenosquamous is allowed provided the patient has confirmed adenocarcinoma component

 - Documentation of pathogenic KRAS mutation